Ravensblood CH.1

 “No, it’s okay.
 It’s nothing.
 Just an old house.”

-“Alright,” I said, trusting her judgement.
+“Alright, if you say so,” I said, trusting her judgement.

 A large mahogany fireplace lay against the wall directly ahead.
 Two gold candle holders rested on the mantel, each held a long, unburned white candle.
 Old Victorian-style furniture matched the decor.